1200wd/bitcoinlib/docs/_static/manuals.databases.rst

 Encrypt database
 ----------------

-If you are using wallets with private keys it is advised to use an encrypted database.
+If you are using wallets with private keys it is advised to encrypt your database and / or private keys.

 Please read `Using Encrypted Databases <manuals.sqlcipher.html>`_ for more information.